 Global Markets Overview: Middle East

-By Anna Webb - Analyst at York IFS Global Market Telegraph
+by Anna Webb, Analyst at the York IFS Global Market Telegraph

-This article was first published in University of York Investment and Finance Society's Global Market Telegraph (GMT) Edition 4.1 in early August 2020.
+This article was first published in the University of York Investment and Finance Society's Global Market Telegraph (GMT) Edition 4 in late March 2021.

 Exclusive Offer: Get £100 off your Summer Internship Experience at Amplify Trading by clicking here or using our unique discount code at the checkout: MSAmplifySummer2021.
 Participants graduate from the course with a Diploma from the London Institute of Banking & Finance.
 For more information about the course, click here.